bkiers/bkiers.github.io/about.md

 * [Github](https://github.com/bkiers)
 * my [old blog](http://bkiers.blogspot.com) with some ANTLR (3) tutorials

 Feel free to contact me via e-mail.
-However, if you have a programming related question, please ask it on stackoverflow: I don't do private one-on-one consulting.
+However, if you have a programming related question, please ask it on stack**overflow**: I don't do private one-on-one consulting.
 At least, not for free :)